Borys Grynyov: Scientific activities (History)

 The main directions of scientific activities of Boris Grinyov are such as: the fundamental properties of scintillation materials studying, searching for new scintillators, instruments and devices developing based on new scintillators for applications in various fields.
 B. Grynyov's works to a large extent, determine the level of modern world technologies for the production and processing of scintillation and luminescent materials.

 Research conducted by B. Grinyov enabled to develop industrial automated technology of growing the large highly transparent optical crystal with a diameter up to 600 mm, ideal scintillation single crystals of up to 520 mm in diameter and weighing more than 500 kg.
 For the high-energy physics experiments the production technology of plastic scintillators were developed with weighing up to 1,000 kg with a high bulk transparency (up to 4 m), scintillator plates of up to 3.7 m, unique scintillation strips and combined complex shape detectors.

 On the initiative and under the direction of B. Grinyov the production of very pure single crystals of salts was organized in Ukraine.
 And this production provided a stable export of high technology products such as scintillators based on alkali metal halides.
 He also directs the research which purpose is to search for new scintillation materials for experiments to search for "dark matter" and the double β-decay.

 In recent years under the B. Grinyov's direction there were invented a number of new scintillator materials, which can find its application in the basis of new experiments in high-energy physics.

 Given the intensification of the fight against international terrorism and the unauthorized movement of radioactive materials and goods, extreme urgency acquire developed a new organic and inorganic scintillators and processes for their preparation.
 Custom introscopic systems and installations which the European Union are producing now are equipped by Ukrainian scintillators.

 Thanks to B. Grynyov's scientific research in Ukraine in the 2000s was founded the such new direction of Instrument engineering as production of nuclear medical equipment.

 In the period of 1997-2003 and from 2010 to 2022 B. Grynyov was Plenipotentiary Representative of Ukraine in the Joint Institute for Nuclear Research (JINR) in Dubna, Russia.
 In 2008 he was elected a Member of the JINR Scientific Council (quit since 2022).

 Since 2007 he has been the Head of Department of Crystal Physics at Kharkiv National University.

-There was developed the unique growing technology by which scientists obtained optically homogeneous single crystals with record luminous yield parameters for electromagnetic new generation colorimeters used in the Super Collider LHC, CERN (Switzerland).